dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 The Razor component processes Razor component lifecycle events in a set of synchronous and asynchronous lifecycle methods.
 The lifecycle methods can be overridden to perform additional operations in components during component initialization and rendering.

-This article simplifies component lifecycle event processing in order to clarify complex framework logic.
+This article simplifies component lifecycle event processing in order to clarify complex framework logic and doesn't cover every change that was made over the years.
 You may need to access the [`ComponentBase` reference source](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Components/src/ComponentBase.cs) to integrate custom event processing with Blazor's lifecycle event processing.
 Code comments in the reference source include additional remarks on lifecycle event processing that don't appear in this article or in the [API documentation](/dotnet/api/).

 [!INCLUDE[](~/includes/aspnetcore-repo-ref-source-links.md)]